-With a fixed-rate loan, your monthly payment doesn't change for the entire duration of your mortgage.
-The longer you pay, the more of your payment goes toward principal.
-The property taxes and homeowners insurance will increase over time, but generally, payments on these types of loans don't increase much.
+With a fixed-rate loan, your monthly payment remains the same for the entire duration of your loan.
+The portion of the payment allocated to principal (the loan amount) will increase, but the amount you pay in interest will go down accordingly.
+The property taxes and homeowners insurance will increase over time, but for the most part, payments on these types of loans change little over the life of the loan.

 Do you have a question regarding a mortgage program?